Henkjan1110/intro-programming-website/data/week5/1-learning-object-oriented-programming.md

 }
 ```

-This way the program functions have become increasingly clearer.
-When you compare our program below to the original one (made up of integers), you'll find that the program's readability is superior.
+This way the functions in the program have become increasingly clearer.
+When you compare our program below to the original one, which used only integers as variables, you'll find that the program's readability is superior.

 ```java
 Clock clock = new Clock();